There are few better ways for a man to put his best face forward than with a new, handsome haircut.

 Classic Side Part

-Arguably the most classic and versatile haircut of all time, the side part is exactly what it sounds like: you part your hair at roughly the point where the side of your head meets the top, then comb the hair on either side away from the part.
+Arguably the most classic, versatile, and – for my money – one of the most attractive mens haircuts of all time, the side part is exactly what it sounds like: you part your hair at roughly the point where the side of your head meets the top, then comb the hair on either side away from the part.

 The side part is often combined with a taper or fade (on which more below).
 Even though it’s a classic cut that men have been sporting for decades, it can either look super modern or super vintage, depending on how high you choose to taper and how short you decide to go along the sides.

 According to FashionBeans, the best product for styling a side part is pomade, “which works especially well with medium-length to longer hair and has a distinctly wet look without all the crunch and clumps you get from a gel.”

 One of the best options is American Crew’s “smooth control and high shine” pomade, which has 4.6 stars on Amazon (after a whopping 2,800 reviews), and should be the perfect way to get that Draper-esque sheen.

 Another classic cut that men have worn for decades, there’s not much to the crew cut—and that’s exactly the point.
 Reminiscent of the short-cropped cuts issued to military men, with a crew cut the hair is buzzed quite short around the sides and back, and cut short on top, with the hair at the front left longer than the hair at the back.